 My mind was racing: I always do this, I thought.
 I thwart an opportunity for help to maintain my self-sufficiency, but at the end of the day, I’m lying in Savasana, freezing and tense.
 This is not conducive to relaxing and allowing the effects of the class to sink in.
 I wonder what it is about me that refuses assistance?
 I giggled a bit as I contemplated this aspect of my character.

 After about 30 seconds of inhaling and exhaling into my dirgha pranayama and attempting to let go and relax my body, I felt a light, warm breeze sweep over me.
 A blanket brushed slowly overhead and started to land on me gingerly.
-I realized that Andrew, with no prompting, had somehow channeled my subtle yogic anguish and decided that, although I didn’t raise my hand, I needed a blanket anyway.
+I realized that our teacher, with no prompting, had somehow channeled my subtle yogic anguish and decided that, although I didn’t raise my hand, I needed a blanket anyway.
 He spread the blanket over my body and gently folded the top of it under my chin.
 Within a moment, I was warm and comfortable, and quite moved by the gesture.
 This is yoga, I realized.
 The entire process of witnessing, accepting, and then being offered solace in my practice, evoked a greater wisdom for me.

 Eyes closed, I offered a huge smile in gratitude.
 I allowed my body to release and I felt enveloped by warmth that went beyond the physical.
 I was overcome by an awareness of interconnectedness and a sense of community, and I realized that delicate tears were welling in the corner of my eyes.
 The wisdom in self-awareness, in participating in a community—a greater whole—of being willing to accept help, permeated my being.

 Yes, I’m a cheeseball, the type who might cry at a dog food commercial or swerve into oncoming traffic when a chipmunk darts into the road, but there is something deeply inspiring about one human being caring for another, even in the subtlest of ways.